 - 1 tablespoon (1 tbsp) lemon juice

 - salt and pepper

-In a pot (or ceramic coasted bowl of your multicooker), bring the chicken bullion to a boil, add the minced garlic along with the beets, sugar, lemon juice, salt and pepper.
-Let it simmer for 15 minutes, or choose multi cook program in your multicooker for 15 minutes.
+- In a pot, bring the vegetable stock to a boil, add the minced garlic along with the beets, sugar, lemon juice, salt and pepper.
+Let it simmer for 15 around minutes.

-Serve warm over cooked potatoes, and garnish with dill or any greens.
-It can also be served cold.
+- Serve warm over cooked potatoes or with toasted bread, top with sour cream (smetana) and garnish with dill or any greens.
+The soup can also be served cold.

 - To help preserve the vibrant red color, add white 1 tbsp of white vinegar to the soup at the end of the cooking process and let it boil for a minute.
 Or add sugar and lemon juice.